-Accuracy Score = $3rdQuartile{SampleError(R_i, E_i)}, \forall groundtruth reference in all final test sets$ where:

-SampleError(R_i , E_i) = Distance(R_i , E_i) + (penalty × floorfail)
+Accuracy Score = $3rdQuartile{SampleError(R_i, E_i)}, \forall$ reference location in the scoring trial SampleError(R_i, E_i) = Distance(R_i, E_i) + (penalty × floorfail)

-- "3rdQuartile" is the third quartile error, in meters, of a cumulative error distribution function, i.e., the error value that includes 75% of estimations (sample errors) with a lower error. - R_i is the actual position (ground truth). - E_i is the predicted position by the method proposed by the contest participant. - floorfail is the absolute difference between actual floor and the predicted one. - penalty is used to penalize errors in estimating the floor. penalty is set to 15 m. - Distance(R_i, E_i) calculates the Euclidean distance between coordinates (longitude and latitude) of R_i and E_i.
+- "3rdQuartile" is the third quartile error, in meters, of a cumulative error distribution function, i.e., the error value that includes 75% of estimations (sample errors) with a lower error. - R_i is the actual position (ground truth). - E_i is the predicted position by the method proposed by the contest participant. - floorfail is the absolute difference between actual floor and the predicted one. - penalty is used to penalize errors in estimating the floor. penalty is set to 15 m. - Distance(R_i, E_i) calculates the Euclidean distance between coordinates (lon and lat) of R_i and E_i.